 Skrooge uses values from the last entry of the scheduled operation for writing the next one.
-If you increase for example the amount of your monthly contribution to the KDE effort from 100$ to 200$, next operations automatically written by Skrooge will have an amount of 200$.
+If you increase, for example, the amount of your monthly contribution to the KDE effort from 100$ to 200$, the next operations automatically written by Skrooge will have an amount of 200$.

-Whatever editing mode you choose, there is a nifty function called Fast Editing that may speed up the work while creating new operations.
+Regardless of the chosen editing mode, there is a nifty function called Fast Editing that may speed up the work while creating new operations.
 It will fill the operation's attributes based on previously entered operations.
 Enter a value in any field of the editor, and press F10, or click on the (without leaving the selected field).

 Skrooge will look for the first (i.e. the most recent one) operation that has the same value in the same field, and fill all other fields with values from that operation.
-Call Fast Editing again, it will look for the next operation, and so on.
+It will continue to do so with each call.

 If you modified a field's value before calling Fast Editing, its content will not be affected.
 This is materialized by a different background color in the field, so you know it is "frozen".

 Below are the differences when compared to similar functions in other personal finances software: